Wireless Speakers for Surround Sound? Don’t Ask, it’s a Mess

 Naturally, you can get speakers that run on electricity, but of course you no longer have wireless speakers, do you, if you have to run power cables to an outlet somewhere?

-Then we have another glaring issue: Just try to find a Bluetooth speaker with standard audiophile specifications like frequency response, S/N ratio, or THD.
+Then we have another glaring issue: Just try to find a wireless speaker system, Bluetoothor otherwise, with standard audiophile specifications like frequency response, S/N ratio, or THD.
 Not even the highly-regarded Sonos publishes that stuff.
 At least Rocketfish is brave enough to put out specs for their wireless transmitter / receiver / amplifier system, even if they are pretty pitiful: S/N a mere 87 dB (no weighting qualification), and 30 watts x 2 @ < 10% THD (no frequency-bandwidth qualifier).

 Another problem that’s sure to grate on audiophiles’ sensibilities is the lack of free interchangeability of the equipment.
 For instance, it’s easy to observe that all current wireless offerings, be they 5.1 soundbars, or Sonos, Denon HEOS, et. al. are proprietary integrated systems.
 You get what they come with, and that’s it.
 What happens if you want to upgrade the wireless surround speakers?
 You can’t say, “The rear speakers for this Vizio soundbar reek, so I’m going with JBL instead.”
 No such luck.
 You have only one option: The speakers that came with the system.